Avimitin/nvim/docs/src/en_us/installation.md

 * **Neovim** (MUST)

-This configuration is compatible with neovim version 0.5.0 - 0.6.1.
+This configuration is compatible with neovim version 0.5.0 - 0.7.0.
-There are some LSP breaking changes in v0.7, and some LSP plugin didn't work as expect.

 You can follow
 [neovim installation](https://github.com/neovim/neovim/wiki/Installing-Neovim)
 for the installation guidance.

+## Install stable version in Arch Linux

-If you are Arch Linux user, you can download PKGBUILD file with your aur helper, and then add a prepare script to build stable version:
+If you are Arch Linux user, and you found that there are some bug in the latest version , you can download PKGBUILD file with your aur helper, and then add a prepare script to build stable version:

 ```bash
 # Assuming that you are using paru